openmindculture/bookstack-reading-list-app/README.md

 It is correct to use Tailwind 3 (not Tailwind 4) with Astro 5, and all of our libraries use the same PostCSS version without explicit pinning.
 Tailwind 3.3 is the latest stable Tailwind 3 release.
 Astro and Vite are up to date as well.

+The documentation implies that for integrating Tailwind's PostCSS compilation, when using Vite, we can simply skip to the next step, and, in case of a failing Webpack configuration scripts, for manual configuration instructions for PostCSS, you can refer to the documentation here.

+For manual configuration instructions for PostCSS, you can refer to the documentation here.

 We need to import our `global.css` explicitly in our Storybook preview configuration.
 And we need to fix/workaround the path definitions in `tailwind.config.js` to make it work with Storybook.

 And we need `@types/node` as a  `devDependency` and we should import `path` (not `join`) and call `path.join` to prevent a fatal TypeScript error due to an ambiguous `path = path | PlatformPath`.